 The Internal Housing List

-If you have a good reason and need to move to another property of a different size or type, say on medical grounds, or overcrowding, or you have bedrooms you don’t need, you should join the Internal Housing List for the size of property that you require.
+If you have a good reason and need to move to another property of a different size or type, say on medical grounds, or overcrowding, or you have bedrooms you don’t need, you should join the Internal Housing List for the size of property and type that you require.

 The External Housing List

 If you are not a North View tenant and applying to us for rehousing, you should join our External Housing List.

 The External Housing list also operates on a points system.
 The Association measures your housing need based on information at the Housing Options Interview and awards points for different categories of need.
 The more need you have, the more points you receive and the higher up the list your application goes.

 The Aspirational Housing List

 The Aspirational Housing List is for North View tenants who want to move to a similar sized house in the area.
 It could be that you live in a flat, and would like to move to a house, or it could be that you want to move from Birgidale Road to Castlemilk Drive, whatever, it doesn’t matter!
 The important thing is that the size of the property that you want to move to is the same size as the property that you are in at the moment, in that they both have the same number of apartments!